 Nourishment refers to the foods you eat to remain functioning.

-Nutrition, on the other hand, is the positive health benefits you get from the food you eat on a daily basis.
+Nutrition, on the other hand, is the positive health benefits you get from the food you eat daily.

 The combination of nutrition and healthy eating involves more than merely putting some veggies on your plate or opting for an apple instead of a cookie as a snack between meals.

-It’s a concept that involves the foods you eat, the value those foods offer regarding what they can do for your body, and how much you eat at any given time.
+It’s a concept that involves the food you eat, the value those foods offer regarding what they can do for your body, and how much you eat at any given time.

 It also includes the ingredients you use to cook and the combination of foods you consume during each full meal.